By Atul Mishra Last Updated:

-Meena Kumari, being an epitome of a Muslim girl who broke all the shackles of a predominantly patriarchal society to become an actress, had thought that marrying Kamal would redeem her from the subjugation of her father, but that didn’t happen.
+Meena Kumari, being an epitome of a Muslim girl who had broken all the shackles of a predominantly patriarchal society to become an actress, had thought that marrying Kamal would redeem her from the subjugation of her father, but that didn’t happen.
 Kamal was so rigid that he would ask Meena to come home by 6:30 in the evening, nobody was allowed in her makeup room, she had to travel only in the car that Kamal had given her.
-In fact, allegedly there was domestic violence involved too. in Meena and Kamal’s married life.
-Recalling the news reports and his interaction with Kamal, Vinod Mehta wrote in the biography of Meena Kumari:
+In fact, allegedly there was domestic violence involved too in Meena and Kamal’s married life.
+Recalling the news reports and his interaction with Kamal, Vinod Mehta had written in Meena Kumari's biography:

-Too many rules, regulations and constant surveillance on her whereabouts made Meena Kumari depressed.
-And finally, in 1964, Meena Kumari divorced Kamal Amrohi.
+Too many rules, regulations and constant surveillance on her whereabouts had made Meena Kumari depressed.
+And finally, in 1964, Meena Kumari had divorced Kamal Amrohi.
 But the depression had already taken over her and a doctor had prescribed her a small dose of brandy to be taken once in a while to help her sleep better.
-But that medicine became an addiction and soon, Meena Kumari started drinking heavily.
+But that medicine had become an addiction and soon, Meena Kumari started drinking heavily.

 By 1968, Meena’s health had deteriorated so much that she had to be sent off to the best of hospitals in London and Switzerland where she was diagnosed with liver cirrhosis.
-The doctors had advised not to work immediately after recovering now but soon after her comeback to India, Meena resumed acting in films.
+The doctors had advised her not to work immediately after recovering, but soon she had returned to India, Meena resumed acting in films.

 Meena Kumari’s health was so fragile that doctors had told her that her next drink would kill her.
 Even though she left drinking for a while and recovered temporarily, her health was still a concern.
 And then came Kamal in her life again but not for any personal gratification but for professional gains.
 Pakeezah was Kamal’s dream project which had gotten delayed because of the couple's split-up.
 And then, this time, Kamal wrote to Meena:

 After separation from her husband, Kamal, Meena was allegedly linked-up with many leading figures of the Hindi film industry- Dharmendra being the most famous.
-Even till today, Dharmendra never fails to acknowledge that whatever he is today, is all because of Meena Kumari.
+Even today, Dharmendra never fails to acknowledge that whatever he is today, is all because of Meena Kumari.
 When Dharmendra was just starting his career, Meena was already a recognisable face.
-Rumour has it that after her split with Kamal, Meena became close to Dharmendra.
-About this alleged link-up, Vinod wrote:
+Rumour has it that after her split with Kamal, Meena had become close to Dharmendra.
+About this alleged link-up, Vinod had written: